 As a leader in marine transportation services to the offshore oilfield industry, we believe Hornbeck is uniquely positioned to capitalize on favorable industry conditions for significant growth opportunities, particularly in offshore wind development and support services to the U.S. military on the East and West Coasts of the United States.
-For example, the United States, Mexico and Brazil, have strict cabotage laws that provide significant barriers to entry and insulation from competition.
-We have vessels flagged in each of these jurisdictions and are able to efficiently move vessels between jurisdictions.
-Further, there are a limited number of qualified mariners capable of crewing vessels, which increases competition for such talent across the industry.
-In addition, the U.S. vessel supply is highly restricted with long lead times for new construction, there are unfavorable economics for newbuilds and many of our competitors have limited pools of available capital to make investments into new fleet construction.
-We believe our reputation for high-quality, safe and reliable operations, complex problem solving, operational flexibility, and world-class vessels allows Hornbeck to attract and retain qualified mariners, which positions Hornbeck for long-term sustainable growth in a tight labor market.
+For example, the United States, Mexico and Brazil, have strict cabotage laws that provide us varying levels of insulation from foreign sources of competition that may be unwilling to contribute capital or otherwise satisfy local ownership, crewing, tax and/or build requirements.
+We have vessels flagged in each of these jurisdictions and, due to treaties or other legal benefits, we are regularly able to move vessels and/or crews among these jurisdictions.
+In addition, the U.S. high-spec and ultra high-spec vessel supply is highly restricted with long lead times for new construction.
+High newbuild costs result in unfavorable economics for newbuilds, which is exacerbated by limited pools of available capital to make investments into new fleet construction.
+We believe our reputation for high-quality, safe and reliable operations, complex problem solving, operational flexibility, and world-class vessels allows Hornbeck to compete effectively for and retain qualified mariners, which positions Hornbeck for long-term sustainable growth in a tight labor market.
 In addition, our robust offering of services, ranging from initial construction to decommissioning, has allowed us to compete effectively and remain a trusted service provider for active offshore companies as well as the U.S. military.